More than 60 members of the Seimas enlisted the bill, which proposes to hold a referendum regarding the following provision of the Constitution:

 Non-EU nationals need a residence permit to move to Lithuania: an official document that verifies your reasons for being in the country and allows you to stay for a time (initially 2 years or less).

 You will need to prove you have the means to sustain yourself and a valid reason to be in Lithuania.
 For example, a proven study track, a job contract, or marriage to a Lithuanian citizen.
-And when your permit expires, you will have to go through the process again.
+Or you can do business in Lithuania!
+When your permit expires, you will have to go through the process again.

 But if you are eligible for Lithuanian citizenship, you can skip all this trouble and live in Lithuania permanently